Comparisons11 min read

 Robinhood Cons:

-- Customer support has improved but is still frustrating during high-volume periods
+• Customer support has improved but still gets overwhelmed during market volatility

 M1 Finance Overview

-M1 Finance takes a completely different philosophy.
-It launched in 2015 with one core idea: let people build custom "Pies" (portfolios) and then automate the entire investment process.
-You set your target allocation, deposit money, and M1 does the rest — buying fractional shares to maintain your exact desired percentages.
-It sounds simple, and it is.
-That's the whole point.
+M1 Finance takes a completely different approach.
+It launched in 2015 with a single core idea: let people build custom "Pies" (portfolios) and then automate the entire investment process.
+You set your target allocation, deposit money, and M1 handles the rest — buying fractional shares to keep your exact desired percentages intact.
+It's straightforward, and that's intentional.

-By 2026, M1 has evolved into a genuine financial ecosystem.
+By 2026, M1 has evolved into a real financial ecosystem.
 M1 Checking offers a high-yield cash account, M1 Borrow lets you take low-interest loans against your portfolio (typically 2–3.5% for Premium members), and M1 Crypto has expanded.
-The platform now manages over $8 billion in assets — not Fidelity-scale, but enough to take seriously.
+The platform now manages over $8 billion in assets — not Fidelity-scale, but meaningful enough to pay attention to.

 Best for: Long-term passive investors, buy-and-hold types, people building retirement wealth, and anyone who wants automation over active management.